• Skip to primary navigation

 To make the vegan blue cheese dressing

-• In a bowl, combine the crumbled tofu, vegan mayonnaise, 1 teaspoon non-dairy milk, apple cider vinegar, lemon juice, dried parsley, dried oregano, dried basil, garlic powder, and pinch of salt.
+• In a bowl, combine the crumbled tofu, vegan mayonnaise, 1 teaspoon non-dairy milk, apple cider vinegar, lemon juice, dried parsley, dried oregano, dried basil, granulated garlic, and pinch of salt.

 The dressing shouldn't be too liquidy, because you want it to hold on a sandwich.
 However, if you'd like a runnier dressing, add the additional teaspoon of non-dairy milk.